hughgliderpilot/Curtains-control-IoT/README.md

 # Curtains-control-IoT
 Raspberry Pi Python code operates a motor to open and close curtains in response to MQTT from Adafruit IO

+Work in progress - code to follow shortly!
+(Feb 2018)